Diamante-Smith/osticket-prereqs/README.md

 - Under the settings for Parent, keep it as "Support" -> Name it "SysAdmins" -> For type, make it public

-- For the rest of the settings, you can choose to keep them as is or you can configure it to your liking
+- For the rest of the settings, you can choose to keep them as is, or you can configure them to your liking

 - Click on "Create Dept"